Supporting History Education

 Advocating for History

-The AHA’s Freedom to Learn initiative educates historians and others on how to advocate publicly for honest history education, responds directly to the bills themselves, and creates resources to help teachers directly affected by these bills think about how to maintain the integrity of their history courses.
+The AHA’s Freedom to Learn initiative educates historians and others on how to advocate publicly for honest history education, responds directly to bills that would restrict history education, and creates resources to help teachers directly affected by these bills think about how to maintain the integrity of their history courses.

-The AHA has sent letters to legislators in the following states.
+The AHA has sent letters to legislators or boards of education in the following states.

 AHA Initiatives